How to shut down a computer

 1. Press the Windows key on the keyboard, or click Start.

-2. In the Start menu, click the Power icon in the lower-right corner, then select Shut down in the power menu.
+2. In the Start menu, click the Power icon in the lower-right corner.

 -or-

-Press Ctrl+Alt+Del and click the power button in the bottom-right corner of the screen.
+Press Ctrl+Alt+Del, click the power icon in the bottom-right corner of the screen, and select Shut down from the menu.

 -or-

-From the Windows desktop, press Alt+F4 to get the Shut Down Windows screen shown here.
+From the Windows desktop, press Alt+F4 (which may also be used to terminate programs) until you get to the Shut Down Windows screen shown here.
+Then, select Shut down from the drop-down menu and click the OK button in Windows. button.

 Windows 11 Shut down